aphex-/Ani/README.md

 // Add the animation.
 animationController.addAnimation(myAnimation);
 ```
-The animation controller is reusable and must not be created for every animation.
+The animation controller is reusable and should not be created for every animation.
 It can handle multiple animations at once.

 ## How to get noticed if the animation has finished?
-To implement logic that should be executed after the animation you can use the simple **AnimationFinishedListener**.
+To implement logic that should be executed after the animation you can simply use the **AnimationFinishedListener**.

 ### The animation lifecycle.